jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (5) The dormant roll as it exists on the day before polling day may be used for the purpose of determining whether any person is qualified, under section 60(c) or (d), to vote at any election held in the district to which the roll relates.

 ### 110 Public inspection of rolls, etc
-(1) A copy or copies of—shall be kept for inspection by the public at the Office of the Registrar of Electors, and at such other places within the district as the Minister of Justice or the Chief Registrar directs.
+(1) A copy or copies of—shall be kept for inspection by the public at the Office of the Registrar of Electors, and at such other places within the district as the Electoral Commission directs.
-  (a) the main roll and of the supplementary rolls for any district; and (b) the latest index compiled under section 108 in respect of the electoral district; and (c) the most recent computer-compiled list printed pursuant to section 109(5) for the electoral district— (2) Any direction given by the Minister of Justice or the Chief Registrar, as the case may be, may be given in respect of any or all of the categories of documents specified in subsection (1).
+  (a) the main roll and of the supplementary rolls for any district; and (b) the latest index compiled under section 108 in respect of the electoral district; and (c) the most recent computer-compiled list printed pursuant to section 109(5) for the electoral district— (2) Any direction given by the Electoral Commission may be given in respect of any or all of the categories of documents specified in subsection (1).
 (3) Any person may inspect at the Registrar’s office, without payment, at any time between 9 am and 4 pm on any day on which the office is open for the transaction of business,—
   (a) the documents specified in subsection (1):
   (b) the most recent computer-compiled list which is held by the Registrar and which shows the names and particulars of the persons who are on the roll for the district: